-AM provides a JKS keystore with demo keys, /path/to/openam/openam/keystore.jks.
-For more information about AM's keystores, see "Configuring Secrets, Certificates, and Keys" in the Setup and Maintenance Guide.
+AM provides a JKS keystore with demo keys, /path/to/openam/security/keystores/keystore.jks.
+For more information about keystores in AM, see "Configuring Secrets, Certificates, and Keys" in the Security Guide.

 Encryption Key Alias

 Specifies the key alias in the keystore that holds the service provider's X.509 certificate for this STS instance.
 This key alias is used to encrypt assertions.